daviddupuis/jeffskinnerbox.github.io/content/drafts/curl-cheat-sheet.md

 Basic use of cURL involves simply typing `curl` at the command line, followed by the URL of the output to retrieve. cURL defaults to displaying the output it retrieves to the standard output specified on the system.
-Beyond this, cURL offers an boat load of [command line options][04] to get the effect your lloking for.
+Beyond this, cURL offers an boat load of [command line options][04] to get the effect your looking for.

 ## Download a Single File
 The following command will get the content of the URL and display it in the STDOUT (i.e on your terminal).